VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 In figure 1, a client such as an MVC controller action invokes a method on a **ViewRepository** class to request the data that it needs.
-The **ViewRepository** class in turn runs a query against the denormalized data in the database.
+The **ViewRepository** class in turn runs a query against the de-normalized data in the database.

 One approach to consider for the **ViewRepository** class is to have it